antimof/UxPlay/README.txt

     connection, it removes the current client and takes over.

--   In Mirror mode, GStreamer has a choice of **two** methods to play video with its accompanying audio: the default mode ("sync=false") just plays both streams as soon as possible after they arrive, and the ("sync=true") mode used by the `-vsync` option (first introduced in UxPlay-1.63), uses the timestamps in the streams sent by the Airplay client to play audio and video frames together at the correct time.
-For playing long video sequences on any UxPlay server, use the -vsync option: this may become the default in future UxPlay releases.
+-   In Mirror mode, GStreamer has a choice of **two** methods to play video with its accompanying audio: prior to UxPlay-1.64, the video and audio streams were both played as soon as possible after they arrived (the GStreamer "*sync=false*" method), with a GStreamer internal clock used to try to keep them synchronized. **Starting with UxPlay-1.64, the other method (GStreamer's "*sync-true*" mode), which uses timestamps in the audio and video streams sent by the client, is the new default**.
+On low-decoding-power UxPlay hosts (such as Raspberry Pi 3 models) this will drop video frames that cannot be decoded in time to play with the audio, making the video jerky, but still synchronized.

-Provided the UxPlay host can process the video sufficently fast, the default "sync=false" mode seems to work well at keeping video and audio synchronized, but on lower decoding-power systems (e.g. Raspberry Pi 3 Model B+), the -vsync option is definitely needed: this will drop video frames that do not get decoded in time to match the audio, perhaps making the video "jerky", but keeping it synchronized with the audio.
+The older method which does not drop late video frames worked well on more powerful systems, and is still available with the UxPlay option "`-vsync no`"; this method is adapted to "live streaming", and may be better when Using UxPlay as a second monitor for a Mac computer, for example, while the new default timestamp-based method is best for watching a video, to keep lip movements and voices synchronized.
+(Without use of timestamps, video will eventually lag behind audio if it cannot be decoded fast enough: hardware-accelerated video-decoding helped to prevent this previously when timestamps were not being used.)

--   In Audio-only mode the "sync=false" option is also the default, but if you want to keep the audio playing on the server synchronized with the video on the client, use the `-async` option.
+-   In Audio-only mode the GStreamer "sync=false" mode (not using timestamps) is still the default, but if you want to keep the audio playing on the server synchronized with the video showing on the client, use the `-async` timestamp-based option.
 (An example might be if you want to follow the Apple Music lyrics on the client while listening to superior sound on the UxPlay server).
 This delays the video on the client to match audio on the server, so leads to a slight delay before a pause or track-change initiated on the client takes effect on the audio played by the server.